-Nothing ruins a good trip like a bout of diarrhoea, nausea, exhaustion, and a fever.
-Waterborne illness caused by nasty waterborne bacteria and viruses is one of the leading causes of health problems for travelers.
-It can have serious immediate consequences and after-effects for months.
+Nothing ruins a trip like drinking unsanitary water, causing diarrhea, nausea, exhaustion or fever.
+Illness caused by nasty water-borne bacteria and viruses is one of the leading causes of health problems for travelers.
+It can have serious immediate consequences and after-effects that may last months.

-There are some other water pollutants to consider, such as chemicals and metals that come from poorly maintained water pipes and other sources.
+There are also other water pollutants to consider, such as chemicals and metals that come from poorly maintained water pipes and other sources.

-Basically, if you want to be safe, assume the worst and plan accordingly.
+If you want to drink water safely, assume the worst and plan accordingly.

 You could opt for bottled water.
-However, anyone who has traveled will be well aware of the huge problem or plastic bottles littering the countryside, turning pristine bush and beaches into rubbish tips.
+However, anyone who has traveled will be well aware of the huge problem of plastic bottles littering the countryside, turning pristine countryside and beaches into rubbish tips.

-Using just 4 bottles a day, a single traveler is likely to throw away over 50 bottles in just a couple of weeks – not a nice legacy to leave your host country.
+Using just four bottles a day, a single traveler is likely to throw away over 50 bottles in just a couple of weeks – not a nice legacy to leave your host country.

 But it's not all doom and gloom, there are many ways you can consume local water safely and give the environment a hand at the same time without using bottled water.

 If you can avoid plastic bottled water on your travels, you'll be doing yourself and the environment a favor.
-Start by grabbing yourself a durable metal or glass bottle, or a reusable hydration bladder.
+Start by grabbing yourself a durable, reusable metal or glass bottle, or a reusable hydration bladder.

 Here are some other options that are all cost-effective, healthy, and environmentally friendly:

 A very simple and cost-effective option to ensure you kill the bugs which make you sick is boiling water before you drink it.
 However, this is also time-consuming, finding a place to boil water may be difficult, and you have to wait for it to cool down before you can drink it.

-Easy to carry but can be expensive to buy and replace filters plus not all bottles filter out viruses.
+These are easy to carry and durable but can be expensive to buy and replace filters.
+Also, not all options filter out viruses.
 Some bottles use an iodine filter which can make the water taste like iodine whereas others use carbon filters.

 These are a cost-effective, portable water purifying option for travelers especially wilderness hikers and campers allowing you to drink directly from a river or stream.